MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/node-howto-e2e.md

 ## Full-stack debugging

 As mentioned earlier in the topic, the TODO app is a MEAN app - meaning that its front-end and back-end are both written using JavaScript.
-So, while we're currently debugging the back-end (Node/Express) code, at some point, you may need to debug the front-end (Angular) code.
+So, while you're currently debugging the back-end (Node/Express) code, at some point, you may need to debug the front-end (Angular) code.
 For that purpose, Visual Studio Code has a huge ecosystem of extensions, including integrated Chrome debugging.

 Switch to the **Extensions** tab, and type `chrome` into the search box: